HCCH INTERNSHIP PROGRAMME

 The letter of motivation can be either a general letter of motivation or one that is more relevant to the particular field(s) / area(s) of the HCCH’s work in which you are interested.

 All candidates will receive an e-mail informing them of the outcome of their application.
-Shortlisted candidates will be invited to participate in a video interview to assess their motivations and language ability.
+Shortlisted candidates will be invited to participate in a short video interview to assess their qualifications and discuss their availability.

 The Internship Committee will consider applicants with a public international law background as well as applicants with a private international law background.
-However, please note those who have completed a course in private international law will be considered more favourably in the application process.
+Completion of specific coursework in private international law may be an advantage.

 Interns accumulate 2.5 days of leave for each month worked.